 We measure our outcomes using exit surveys, letters of thanks from the families we serve, and anecdotal information.
 This information is used to evaluate and strengthen our programs for the future and the families that we will serve in years to come.

 The See the Sunshine in Every Child education program is still under development.
 However, the goal of the program is to encourage others to treat children with disabilities or chronic illnesses with more respect and compassion.
-The program which will be launched in September 2012 will include a marketing and public relations component as well as a hands-on learning curriculum appropriate for school children.

 Still under development.